1samzi/runtrackerapp/README.md

 RunTracker is a REST API built with Java and Spring Boot for tracking running activities.
-The project focuses on learning and applying backend concepts such as API design, database integration, authentication, and automated testing.
+The project focuses on learning and applying backend concepts such as API design that supports pagination, filtering, batch operations, and partial updates (PATCH), database integration, authentication, and automated testing.

 This project is currently in active development and is now moving into integration with a Discord bot.